Serru/MultiCobot-UR10-Gripper/doc/setup-doc/ENG/install-ros-packages.md

 catkin_make
 ```

 A compilation error may occur with * ROS Kinetic Kame*.
 To fix this, you must modify the *ur_hardware_interface.cpp* file.
-Replace the contents of the file with the contents located [here] (https://github. com/iron-ox/ur_modern_driver/blob/883070d0b6c0c32b78bb1ca7155b8f3a1ead416c/src/ur_hardware_interface.cpp) and recompile it.
+Replace the contents of the file with the contents located [here](https://github.com/iron-ox/ur_modern_driver/blob/883070d0b6c0c32b78bb1ca7155b8f3a1ead416c/src/ur_hardware_interface.cpp) and recompile it.

 ### [gazebo-pkgs](https://github.com/JenniferBuehler/gazebo-pkgs)
 This is a collection of plugins for `Gazebo`.
 We are mostly interested in the plugin that allows grabbing objects.